The Lehrhaus has severa different departments:

 What is/was Javneh?

 Rabbinical Judaism formally commenced with the destruction of the Second Temple, when Rabbi ben Zakkai had himself smuggled out of beseiged Jerusalem and negotiated with the Roman general Titus for a place of study to replace it.
-The voices in the Talmud are those of the men who joined him there.
+The voices at the center of the Talmud are those of the men who joined him there.
 But Javneh is only one in a long line of transitions in Judaism, beginning with:

 - the transition from paganism to monotheism, encapsulated in the non-sacrifice of Abraham’s children, and continuing through